 This course will prepare the student for an entry level job related to the Heavy Duty Diesel Truck (HVAC) Heating, Ventilation & Air Conditioning Systems.
 In this course the student will study heating, ventilation and air conditioning systems service and repair, OSHA regulations, EPA regulations and refrigerant recovery and recycling service procedures will be covered.
 The student will prepare for ASE's Recovery and Recycling Certification that will allow the student to work in the HVAC diesel industry.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis completion, students will be able to understand the operation of a fluid power system.
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

 HYD 101 BASIC HYDRAULICS